-Science, Technology, Engineering and Mathematics (STEM) subjects are a dynamic part of the curriculum at Highfields state secondary College thanks to our state-of-the-art facilities and resourcing.
-In 2017 our Performing Arts Centre and Visual Arts Centre were opened providing modern facilities to support the teaching of Music, Drama, Dance, Film and TV and Visual Art.
+Science, Technology, Engineering and Mathematics (STEM) subjects are a dynamic part of the curriculum at Highfields State Secondary College thanks to our state-of-the-art facilities and resourcing.
+In 2017 our Performing Arts Centre and Visual Arts Centre were opened providing modern facilities to support the teaching of Music, Drama, Dance, Film and TV.
 Also in 2017 the HSSC Food Studies Centre expanded to include an industrial kitchen.
-In 2018 we opened our Sports Stadium with a full working gym.
+In 2018 the construction of stage three saw another exciting chapter of the College begin with the construction of further General Learning Areas and our Sport Stadium and Gymnasium.